Truemedia/handlelars/README.md

 # Configure

-You can alter the configuration options that are passed to Handlebars.php in your `ConfigServiceProvider`.
+You can alter the configuration options that are passed to Lightncandy in your `ConfigServiceProvider`.
 E.g.

 	config([
 		'handlelars.cache' => storage_path() . '/framework/views/handlebars',
 	]);

-All `handlelars.` options are passed directly to the Mustache_Engine constructor, so you can use any of the options that you would use with [Mustache.php](https://github.com/bobthecow/mustache.php)
+All `handlelars.` options are passed directly to the Mustache_Engine constructor, so you can use any of the options that you would use with [Lightncandy](https://github.com/zordius/lightncandy)